GuidesCookbooksMonitoring LlamaIndex applications with PostHog and Langfuse

 • Monitor LLM Performance: Track and analyze metrics such as model cost, latency, and user feedback to optimize LLM performance.

-How to build a Simple RAG app with LlamaIndex and Mistral
+How to Build a Simple RAG Application with LlamaIndex and Mistral

-In this example, we create a chat app that answers questions about how to care for hedgehogs.
-LlamaIndex vectorizes a hedgehog care guide (opens in a new tab) using the Mistral 8x22B model (opens in a new tab).
-Then, all model generations are traced using Langfuse's LLamaIndex integration (opens in a new tab).
+In this tutorial, we demonstrate how to create a chat application that provides answers to questions about hedgehog care.
+LlamaIndex is used to vectorize a hedgehog care guide with the Mistral 8x22B model.
+All model generations are then traced using Langfuse’s LlamaIndex integration.

-Lastly, the PostHog integration (opens in a new tab) enables you to view detailed analytics about your hedgehog app directly in PostHog.
+Finally, the PostHog integration allows you to view detailed analytics about your hedgehog application directly in PostHog.

 Step 1: Set up LlamaIndex and Mistral